Nosto/wiki-docs/README.md

 ### Dependencies

-Nosto Tagging extension can be used with Shopware versions up to 5.6.x
+Nosto Tagging extension can be used with Shopware versions starting from 6.x